 All patients seen in our clinic will be evaluated by a team of practitioners who represent the disciplines listed under Pain Center Specialities.
 We will do our best to work with you to determine the best treatment plan for your condition.

-In order to be evaluated for care in our center, we require a referral from your primary practitioner (link to referral).
+In order to be evaluated for care in our center, we require a referral from your primary practitioner (Referral).
 We will keep your practitioner informed about our recommendations for your care, including prescriptions for medications that need to be prescribed by your provider.
 We do not prescribe medications in our clinic.

 Because we see patients from all over New Mexico, we are very busy, and our time, like yours, is valuable.
 We understand that you may have to wait awhile before your records are reviewed and you are first seen in our center.
 Prior to your visit, we ask that you fill out the following form that will give us a better idea about your pain and how it affects your life.